Héxagone Lyrics in English Renaud

 Days and weeks go by

-On every street corner, there are a hundred
+On every street corner there's a hundred of them

 They kill with impunity